 - being involved in the Student Engagement Group

 - Advice and Feedback hours of the Senior Tutor

 - Advice and Feedback hours of the Director of Student Engagement and Progression

 - the Student-Staff Liaison Committee (SSLC)

 - Warwick Student Experience Survey (WSES) in term 1

 - the National Student Survey (NSS) in the final year

-- Departmental online feedback form
+- Departmental online feedback form (which is anonymous)